 The proposed new behavioural adaptation model for mobile phone distracted driving assumes that personal characteristics have an influence on self-regulation.
 This was consistently supported by empirical outcomes in each of the phases of this thesis.
 Two main elements were considered: demographic characteristics (e.g., age, gender, driving experience) and cognitive resources (e.g. attitudes and beliefs).
 Younger and less experienced drivers tended to modify their driving behaviours towards a safer position to perform mobile phone tasks.
 Female drivers were more likely to engage in mobile phone tasks such as talking and texting while driving than males.
-On the other hand, drivers with more positive safety attitudes made decisions such as: (1) reducing their driving speed while using the phone [23], (2) were less likely to engage in a mobile phone task such as taking and texting below to engage in a mobile phone task such as taking speed while using the phone [23], (2) were less likely to use strategic self-regulation for tasks such as texting/browsing.
+On the other hand, drivers with more positive safety attitudes made decisions such as: (1) reducing their driving speed while using the phone [23], (2) were less likely to engage in a mobile phone task such as taking and texting belavious to a state the phone task at any given time, and (3) were less likely to use strategic self-regulation for tasks such as texting/browsing.